chatrjr/chatrjr.github.io/_posts/2013-06-05-atomic-design-makes-me-feel-like-a-chemist.markdown

 Atomic Design is a realization of designing from components.
 The methodology has five distinct parts and combines a few of the design systems we've talked about.
 These parts go from general to the most specific.
 All under the context of chemistry.
 We're going to go through pattern lab, a tool released to complement the Atomic Design methodology.
 [Pattern Lab](https://github.com/bradfrost/patternlab) is an intentionally incomplete hub for your projects.
 It has a ton of stuff already in it, but Brad wanted it to be easy to extend.
 It's not a framework, rather it's a launchpad for getting started with Atomic Design systems.
 It's non-prescriptive and doesn't come with much preset styling.
 As Brad said in the talk:

-> "Do that shit yourself."
+> Do that shit yourself.

 Now let's dive into the code.